Skip to main content

 Human Leukocyte Antigen (HLA) Presents protein fragments to the immune system for recognition.
 Specific HLA variants can trigger severe hypersensitivity reactions to certain peptides, independent of dose.
 Screening for high-risk HLA alleles before starting a peptide therapy can prevent potentially life-threatening immune responses.

-Knowing your HLA profile allows a clinician to screen for variants that are associated with to specific compounds.
+Knowing your HLA profile allows a clinician to screen for variants that are associated with adverse reactions to specific compounds.
 While peptide immunogenicity is a complex field, this genetic pre-screening is a powerful tool to avoid triggering a harmful immune response, making it a cornerstone of personalized safety assessment.
 It allows for the selection of therapies that are immunologically compatible with your system.

 Academic